makgyver/fluke/docs/def_alg/def_server.md

 ```

-Let's start by summarizing the standard implementation of the ``aggregate`` method.
+Let's start by summarizing the implementation of the FedAVG's ``aggregate`` method.
 The goal of this method
 is to aggregate the models of the clients that participated in the round to update the global model.
 The aggregation is done by computing the weighted average of the models of the clients.
 Thus, the method
 first collects the models of the clients that participated in the round (``self.get_client_models(eligible)``)